robertZaufall/mindmanager_ai/readme.md

 # Mindmanager Automation and LLM Integration

-These automations and macros enhance mindmaps created by **Mindmanager**.
+These automations and macros enhance mindmaps created by **Mindmanager** on macOS and Windows.

 ## Features